Ashika250107/FedCollect-AI/frontend/README.md

-Frontend placeholder for FedCollect AI.
+Frontend placeholder and UI for FedCollect AI.